-(above AP) This course studies a topic on Hispanic Culture and/or Linguistics as a tool to improve listening, reading and speaking comprehension skills in Spanish and to promote discussion in the target language.
-The course could focus on two main areas: Culture and/or Linguistics.
-The Culture topic would focus on a variety of themes such as, globalization, marginalized communities, national identity, political conflicts in Central and South America, and the role of art in the creation of collective memory.
-The Linguistics topic may focus on themes central to the study of linguistics such as introductory Spanish linguistics, first and second language acquisition, dialectal variation in Spanish, and the development of Spanish from a historical perspective.
-This course uses the topic as a tool by which cover a varied selection of cultural objects, genres and/or regional diversity from the Spanish speaking world and therefore expose students to a multiplicity of linguistic registers, colloquial expressions, and accents.
-In addition to the improvement of language skills, the topics will promote cultural awareness by exposing students to unique and actual cultural objects, historical processes and issues and challenges facing global citizens of today.
+SPA703-H Topics in Hispanic Culture and Linguistics (SPRING Semester - 0.5 unit) SPA703-H above AP or DC selection of cultural objects, genres and/or regional diversity from the Spanish speaking world and therefore exposes students to a multiplicity of linguistic registers, colloquial expressions, and accents.
+In addition to the improvement of language skills, the topics will promote cultural awareness by exposing students to unique and actual cultural objects, historical processes, and issues and challenges facing global citizens.
 Class discussions and secondary readings focus on both formal elements of linguistics and culture, as well as their sociopolitical, historical, and cultural contexts.
-Classroom discussions and written assignments are in the target language (Spanish).
-PREREQ: SPA601-AP Spanish or permission of instructor.
+Classroom discussions and written assignments are in the target language.
+(Spanish).
+PREREQ: SPA601-AP Spanish or permission of instructor